-Development proposals in proximity to a heritage asset should provide a clear assessment of the significance and impact of the approach taken.
+Development proposals in proximity to a heritage asset should provide a clear assessment of the significance and impact of the proposal on the asset and its setting and justify the design approach taken.

 Policy No. Port/EN5 - Historic Piers

 Development proposals to protect, conserve and/or enhance the historic piers of Portland will be supported.
 The renovation or alteration of structures should be designed sensitively, and with careful regard to the pier's historical interest and setting, as well as the need to avoid any significant harmful impact on designated wildlife sites and the Jurassic Coast World Heritage Site.